-Wil Fisackerly is from Englewood, Florida, and earned his Bachelor Science in Sport
+Wil Fisackerly is from Englewood, Fla., and earned his Bachelor Science in sport communications

-Southern College and his Master of Science in Collegiate Athletic Administration from
+and his Master of Science in collegiate athletic administration from Coker University.

-Coker University.
-His research interest is in esports with a focus on its inclusion
+as an undergraduate.
+His research interest is in collegiate esports with a focus on

 Xiaoan Huang is originally from Beijing, China.
 Huang received his bachelor's degree